jacky1999cn2000/loader/README.md

   * to use watermark and crop, need to update the command in watermarker.js and cropper.js

+  * to upload, need to
+    * update title in json file and update the json file in s3
-  * to upload, need to change the suffix (default is `converted`) in order to upload the correct video
+    * change the suffix (default is `converted`) in order to upload the correct video

   * manifest files
     * [youtube](https://github.com/jacky1999cn2000/loader/blob/master/notes/youtube.md)